RithikSDev/PM_Modi-Offcial-website-scraping/README.md

 # Web Scraping Script

-This repository contains a Python script for web scraping data from the Prime Minister's Office of India website.
+This repository contains a Python script for web scraping data from the Prime Minister's official website of India

 ## Features